 Opportunity: An e-book can function not only to deliver good information and value to readers but also as a way to drive traffic to your other offerings, including audio or video courses, other e-books, a website, or potentially higher-value seminars.

-And while an e-book is excellent, it will help if you write more and then even build a business around the book or make the book just one part of your business that strengthens the other parts.
-So your most significant risk is wasting your time with little reward.
+While an e-book is excellent, it will help if you write more and then even build a business around the book or make the book just one part of your business that strengthens the other parts.
+So, your most significant risk is wasting your time with little reward.

 3. Rental income